HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Scope Equivalence

-Multiple scopes compounded or expanded are equivalent to each other.
-E.g., `Observation.rs` is interchangeable with `Observation.r Observation.s`.
+Scopes can be combined to represent a union of access.
+For example, "patient/Condition.rs patient/AllergyIntolerance.rs" expresses access to the Conditions and Allergies associated with the in-context patient.
+Similarly, "Observation.rs" expresses access equivalent to "Observation.r Observation.s".
 In order to reduce token size, it is recommended that scopes be factored to their shortest form.

 #### Finer-grained resource constraints using search parameters